NickySystem/TinyTechnoPL/README.md

 bass pattern *0-255 0-255* (decimal number converted to 8 bit binary gate pattern)
 bass patternmod *0-16* (length of pattern for gate pattern)
+bass space *num* (spacing between moving to the next note in the riff)

 bass attack *num* (attack of AD envelope)
 bass decay *num* (decay of AD envelope)